jtriley2p/drone-id/README.md

 federal database.
 It also necessitates broadcasting information such as the craft's location, speed, and direction.

-But there's a catch.

-The specification for such compliance is behind the paywall of a private entity.
-At the time of writing implementors must pay one hundred and thirteen united states dollars to ASTM international to access the specification for compliance with the law.
+The problem is the specification for such compliance is behind the paywall of a private entity.
+At the time of writing implementors must pay $113 to ASTM international to access the specification for compliance with the law.

 So the specification has been paid for and now this reference implementation optimizes for rich typing, memory safety, and readability over raw performance.

-> SOAPBOX: The passive aggressive README introduction is a bit of a soapbox as well but to make it
-> abundantly clear: Putting federally mandated specifications behind the paywall of a private entity
-> already screams "lobbying", be it from the organization which paywalls it or the manufacturers and
-> implementors that intend to maximize the barrier to entry into their self-proclaimed "free
-> market".
->
-> Intellectual property laws which encourage us to hide our knowledge from our fellow humans and
-> force duplicate work at best and damn our work to obscurity at worst must be abolished.
-It hinders
-> human progress and encourages extraction on artificial scarcity of trivially replicable
-> information.
->
-> Liberate the source code, liberate the people.

 ## High Level Implementation and Purpose